Skip to content

 Sober Living and Accountablity

-Living alone is even more of a risk.
+Living alone can be more of a risk.
 When you live with family, at least you are surrounded by people who care about you.
 When you live alone, you have no one.
 You are left with thoughts that could be extremely detrimental to your life.
 The main point is this: if you could successfully live alone, you wouldn’t be in this scenario to begin with.
 The benefits of sober living are sounding more appealing now, eh?

 No Structure.
 When you live alone, you have no mandatory schedule.
 You are not required to make your bed, wake up a certain time, complete chores, or help others in the house.
 This fundamental structure, however simple it may seem, is a crucial part of creating a new and balanced life.